Frequently Asked Questions

 Reinstatement: Returning to UC Merced

 You must be reinstated in a major and you cannot return as undeclared.
 Follow the reinstatement instructions for the major you plan to declare.
 From this point forward, you should discuss a reinstatement plan with the UC Merced Academic Advisor for your major.
-Some helpful links include our UC Merced Reinstatement Policy, UC Merced equivalency courses and list of advisors.
+Some helpful links include our UC Merced Reinstatement Policy, UC Merced equivalency courses and the Academic Advising page.
 Please note that returning to UC Merced might place you with a different academic advisor, it would be beneficial to find yours.

 University of California, Merced